Yes, you can pee with a tampon in; no, they won’t stretch out your vagina or make cramps worse!

 Advertisement

+False.
 Urine and menstrual blood come out of different holes, so you can definitely pee with a tampon in.
-Tampons go into your vaginal opening, while urine comes out your urethra, a hollow tube that connects to your bladder.
+Tampons go into your vaginal opening, while urine comes out of your urethra, a hollow tube that connects to your bladder.

-You can take the opportunity to remove your tampon and put in a fresh one, if you’d like, or you can leave it in and simply pat the string dry when you’re done peeing.
+Your urethra and vaginal opening are pretty close to one another, so the string of your tampon might get a little wet when you pee.
+You can take the opportunity to remove your tampon and put in a fresh one, or you can simply pat the string dry and leave it in.

 For starters, the strain of pooping may cause the tampon to come out, whether partially or all the way.